top of page

 Experts recommend contributing to a 401(k) or IRA because of something called compound interest, which sounds suspiciously like magic.
 Basically, the earlier you start, the more Future You will thank you.
 But honestly, it’s hard to care about retirement when Present You is living on instant ramen.

-Step 6: Emergency Fund—AKA Your “Oh No” Money
+Step 6: Emergency Fund—AKA Your “Oh shit” Money

 Financial gurus say you should have 3-6 months worth of expenses saved for emergencies.
 This fund is meant to cover things like surprise car repairs, medical bills, or an unexpected zombie apocalypse.
 Unfortunately, building an emergency fund takes time, which means you’ll likely experience an emergency before you finish saving.